Challenging The Results Of Breath Tests

-When a person is pulled over for suspected DWI, police use a few different methods of measuring sobriety or impairment, including field sobriety testing and breath tests, or breathalyzers.
-At Attorney Joseph Kelly Levasseur, PLLC, I help my clients challenge the results of breathalyzer testing and protect their rights and future in every stage of the legal process.
+When a person is pulled over for suspected driving while intoxicated (DWI), the police use a few different methods of measuring sobriety or impairment, including field sobriety testing and breath tests, or breathalyzers.
+At Attorney Joseph Kelly Levasseur, PLLC, I help my clients challenge the results of breathalyzer testing and protect their rights and futures in every stage of the legal process.

 There is controversy surrounding the use of breath tests.
 Several factors can influence the results of breath testing.
 One of these is body temperature.
 The machine has an automatic setting for body temperature.
 However, not everyone has the same body temperature, and this can affect the results of the testing.